CW1224/Test-your-knowledge/testing.md

 [JSHint](https://jshint.com/) was used to check for errors in my javascript code.
 The image below indicates that there is no major error.

 ![Confirmation-JS](/assets/screenshots/document-check-3.png)

+Return to the original readme file, press this [button](readme.md).